JuliaGNI/GeometricMachineLearning.jl/docs/src/introduction.md

 For us the biggest motivation for geometric machine learning comes from *data-driven reduced order modeling*.
 There we want to find cheap representations of so-called *full order models* of which we have data available.
 This is the case when solving parametric partial differential equations (PPDEs) for example.
 In this case we can solve the full order model for a few parameter instances and then build a cheaper representation of the full model (a so-called *reduced model*) with neural networks.
 This can bring dramatic speed-ups in performance.

 Closely linked to the research presented here is the development of a software package written in `Julia` called `GeometricMachineLearning` [brantner2020geometric](@cite).
 Throughout this work we will demonstrate concepts such as neural network architecture and (Riemannian) optimization by using `GeometricMachineLearning`.
-Most sections contain a header **Library Functions** that explains types and functions in `GeometricMachineLearning` that pertain to the text in that section (they are generated as so-called docstrings [julia2024documentation]).
+Most sections contain a header **Library Functions** that explains types and functions in `GeometricMachineLearning` that pertain to the text in that section[^1] (they are generated as so-called docstrings [julia2024documentation]).
 We show an example here:

+[^1]: In addition to **Library Functions** most sections also have an additional header **References** that shows further related reading material.

 ```@docs; canonical = false
 GradientCache